shuzhao-li-lab/asari/README.md

 This is useful to add QC check during data processing, e.g. the target_mzs.txt file can be spike-in controls.

+To launch a dashboard in your web browser after the project is processed into directory process_result_dir:

+`asari viz --input process_result_dir`

 Alternative to a standalone command, to run as a module via Python interpreter, one needs to point to module location, e.g.:

 `python3 -m asari.main process --mode pos --input mydir/projectx_dir`